TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 You should become comfortable deleting branches, or else your repos might pile up with old branches that are no longer active.
 Branches are also very easy to manage in git (relative to other version control systems), so you should practice creating new branches, making quick edits, committing, and deleting again without worry.
-To delete a branch, first navigate to any other branch, then:
+To delete a branch,

+1. Navigate to any other branch

+`git checkout <unrelated-branch>`

+2. Try deleting the branch

 `git branch -d <branch-name>`

-- If that throws an error, likely there were some uncommited changes (work that would be completely lost if the branch gets deleted).
+3. If that throws an error, likely there were some uncommited/unmerged changes (work that would be completely lost if the branch gets deleted).
-Either commit the branch before deleting, or if you decided against all the changes, you can force the delete with:
+Either commit/merge the branch before deleting, or if you don't want to keep the changes, you can force the delete with:

 `git branch -D <branch-name>`